Skip to content

 bash

-npm install -g @buger/probe
+npm install -g @buger/probe@latest

-Using curl (For any platform)
+Using curl (For macOS and Linux)

 bash